Message A/B tests

 - Message Detail contains the same information and preview options shown in the Review step when creating each variant and in a variant’s message report.

-To export test data, select Download CSV, then Performance Data.
-If your test included Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
+- In the By Channel view, select Download Results, then Performance Data.
+If your experiment included Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
 Custom Events can trigger automation, including Sequences and Scenes.
 You can code them into your app or website, or send them to Airship from an external source using the Custom Event API.
-Custom Events contain properties that you can use to personalize messages., you will also have the option to download Variant Event Data, which is a report of event conversions and associated values, broken out by variant and control group, if any.
+Custom Events contain properties that you can use to personalize messages., you will also have the Variant Event Data option, which is a report of event conversions and associated values, broken out by variant.

 Engagement data is sent to Airship as soon as it becomes available.
-Data may be delayed due to connectivity issues with a user’s carrier, wifi, power, etc. Wait at least 12 to 24 hours before acting on test data to allow for potential lags.
+Data may be delayed due to connectivity issues with a user’s carrier, Wi-Fi, power, etc. Wait at least 12 to 24 hours before acting on the data to allow for potential lags.

 RTDS events